 July is Bebe Moore Campbell National Minority Mental Health Awareness Month.
 It’s hella hard, but if I can help one person by sharing my experience it’s worth it.

 Anxiety consumed a large portion of my college experience.
 Everything was new.
 Everything was scary.
 Everything created mass chaos in my mind.
-Something that was really hard for me was going into class.
-Like seriously the physical act of walking into a classroom.
-I had a really hard time, especially if I was late.
+Going to class was hard for me.
+Like the physical act of walking into a classroom.
+This was especially true if I was late.
 Just the thought of walking into the classroom filled with students looking at me made my heart pound like crazy.
 Most days after making a 15-minute walk to class I would just turn around and go home.
-I was physically frozen and frightened to go inside the classroom and for me it was easier, and made more sense, to go home.
-As you can imagine I exceeded the attendance policy for multiple classes, and having anxiety is not a good excuse for missing class whether you did the work or not.
-Buh-bye GPA.
+I would be physically frozen and frightened to go into the classroom.

 Talking it out

 I know it may seem horrible (trust me I remember feeling like that) or feel like it’s opening the door for judgment, but anxiety and depression are more common than people like to let on.
 Tons of people have had the same experiences and/or feelings.
 I know that when you get into a depressive phase it is hard to believe that anyone can relate to you, but these are the times when you need people the most.
 Make it a point to get comfortable reaching out when you feel yourself slipping.
 The people who love you when you’re up will love you when you’re down.
 They will help you get through whatever it is you’re going through and be there when you need them.
 Never be afraid to hit someone up and say, “Hey, throw me a lifeline”.